petrushchako/Linux/Commands/ssh-copy-id.md

 - `ssh-copy-id` relies on SSH for secure copying of keys.
 Ensure SSH access is enabled on both local and remote machines.
 - If you specify a custom port using the `-p` option, ensure the SSH daemon on the remote server is listening on that port.
 - Always verify the fingerprint of the remote server before accepting the connection to prevent man-in-the-middle attacks.

+- Without the `-f` flag, `ssh-copy-id` will append the public key to the `authorized_keys` file on the remote server.
+If the key already exists in the `authorized_keys` file, it won't be overwritten, and another copy of the key will be added.

+- However, when you use the `-f` flag, it forces the copy operation and overwrites any existing keys in the `authorized_keys` file with the new key being copied.
+This can be useful if you want to ensure that only the current key is present in the `authorized_keys` file, potentially removing any outdated or unauthorized keys.